Andranik: Last years

 When he returned to Europe, Andranik married Nevarte Kurkjian in Paris on 15 May 1922 with Boghos Nubar serving as their best man.
-Andranik and Nevarte moved to the United States and settled in Fresno, California in 1922.
+Andranik and Nevarte moved to the United States and settled in Fresno in 1922.
 In his 1936 short story, Antranik of Armenia, Armenian-American writer William Saroyan described Andranik's arrival.
 He wrote, "It looked as if all Armenians of California were at the Southern Pacific depot at the day he arrived."
 He said Andranik "was a man of about fifty in a neat Armenians suit of clothes.
 He was a little under six feet tall, very solid and very strong.
 He had an old-style Armenian mustache that was white.
 The expression of his face was both ferocious and kind."
 Andranik lived with the family of Armen Alchian, who later became a prominent economist, in Fresno for several months.
 In his novel Call of the Plowmen («Ռանչպարների կանչը», 1979), where Andranik is called Shapinand, Khachik Dashtents describes his life in Fresno, where he spend his free time making small wooden chairs.